A couple of days ago, my former student, Stepan, shared this photo on Facebook…

 Anyway, Stepan shared this picture, which cracked me up, since I have another one taken the same day with one of his classmates, a guy named Arman, who was totally funny.
 Arman didn’t speak English at all, but he had personality plus.
 One day, he decided to jump out of the window of our classroom.
 Stepan later told me he’d done it to impress a girl.
 We were on the third floor.
 Miraculously, he wasn’t hurt.
 I couldn’t believe my eyes… and he did it before I could stop him or even know what he was up to.
 The next day I saw Arman, he was very cool about his little stunt.
 I still can’t believe he did it, even today.
 When I ran into Stepan on Facebook a few years ago, I had to ask him if I’d really seen what I’d seen.
 And he confirmed that I had.
 I even remember one of his classmates talking and making the downward sound effect as Arman made his sudden descent.

 In the above photo, I have that serious look on my face because, at the time, I had giardiasis and was trying not to crap in my pants.
-Although the water was generally safe in Armenia in the 90s, and I could drink tap water with no ill effects once I got used to it, there was a broken pipe in the water works that I hadn’t known about because I didn’t have a TV and hadn’t seen the news.
+The water was generally safe in Armenia in the 90s, and I could drink tap water with no ill effects once I got used to it.
+I got sick because there was a broken pipe in the water works that I hadn’t known about, because I didn’t have a TV, and hadn’t seen the news.
 I drank some contaminated water and got the worst case of diarrhea of my life.
 I couldn’t eat or shit properly for two weeks.
 The day that picture was taken, I had finally decided it was time to see the medical officer for some drugs.
 I remember going straight to the PC doctor (also my landlady at the time) and getting antibiotics.
 Within 24 hours, I was back to normal.
 Maybe I should have held out longer and lost some weight.

 Such was life as a Peace Corps Volunteer in the 1990s.
 I joined the Peace Corps mainly on a whim.
 My sister had been a Volunteer in Morocco in the 1980s and managed to carve out a career.
 I had trouble finding meaningful work after I got out of college, so I decided to apply for the Peace Corps myself.
 As the Peace Corps is competitive, I never thought they would accept me.
 But, I happened to join at a fortuitous time.
 The Soviet Union and Eastern Bloc had just fallen apart, and many of those formerly closed countries were opened up as their governments welcomed American Peace Corps Volunteers to come in and work.